-By the time they reached the halfway point A the runners hadn't hardly B the runners hadn't hardly B the runners hadn't hardly D begun to hit their stride.
-No error E
+By the time they reached the halfway point in the race, most of the runners hadn't hardly В С D begun to hit their stride.
+No error

-- 21 The Jacobson family, well known for its A B po-litical involvement in the local government, has had a member ran for office in C each of the last ten elections.
-No error D E - Professor Watkins has made it clear that if A anyone wants to turn in a paper after the B deadline, he or she should be certain to get a C dean's excuse by Monday.
-No error D E - 23 It is clear that George was excepted by the A admissions committee at the Medical School because he is the son of a prominent physician C affiliated with the Health Center.
-No error D E - 24 Research has indicated that an infant's environment has a crucial effect on brain B development; the more stimulation a baby receives, the more synaptic connections are C formed in the brain, which contributes to D greater intellectual ability later in life.
+- The Jacobson family, well known for its po-litical involvement in the local government, has had a member ran for office in each of the last ten elections.
+No error E - Professor Watkins has made it clear that if 22 anyone wants to turn in a paper after the в deadline, he or she should be certain to get a dean's excuse by Monday.
+No error Ε - 23 It is clear that George was excepted by the admissions committee at the Medical School because he is the son of a prominent physician affiliated with the Health Center.
+No error D E. - Research has indicated that an infant's Α environment has a crucial effect on brain B development; the more stimulation a baby receives, the more synaptic connections are formed in the brain, which contributes to D greater intellectual ability later in life.
 No error E

-During Paul and Richard's Thanksgiving
+During Paul and Richard's Thanksgiving vacation, mowing the lawn, trimming the